 - The creation of the Integrated Census Microdata (I-CeM) dataset to make historic British censuses available to researchers

-- Masters programme in Big Data and Text Analytics
+- A Masters programme in Big Data and Text Analytics

 - An International masters training programme in Heritage Management in partnership with ICCROM (the International Centre for the Study of the Preservation and Restoration of Cultural Property) with Digital Heritage embedded within the programme.